What is a Cargo or Freight Agent?

 Becoming a Cargo or Freight Agent

-What kind of Cargo or Freight Agent requirements are there?
+Learn what Cargo or Freight Agent education requirements there are.

-Those interested in being a Cargo or Freight Agent may also be interested in:
+Those thinking about becoming a Cargo or Freight Agent might also be interested in the following careers:

 More about our data sources and methodologies.